 Shriner Peak Lookout Trail is a 7.6 mile lightly trafficked out and back trail located near Randle, Washington that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking and walking and is accessible from June until September.
+The trail is primarily used for hiking and walking and is best used from June until September.

 From Puyallup, 56 miles on Highway 410 to Highway 123.
 Turn right (south) and drive 7.5 miles to the trailhead on the left side of the road.

 This trail is definitely a leg burner, but the reward was well worth it.
 The weather was perfect when I did this hike in early August.
 It starts going up immediately and pretty much stays on an uphill pitch the entire way.
 The views were amazing, and when I got to the lookout tower, it was up there by myself and just relaxed and enjoyed the magnificent views.
 Mt.
 Rainier is right there.

 A difficult hike but so rewarding.
 Definitely start early.
 The trail gets hot around noon.
 The views are incredible & the lookout cabin is so cool.
 Well maintained trail.
 Great for those looking for solitude.

 Not an easy trail, but so worth it in the end.
 Most of the snow has melted, so it is easy to stay on the trail all the way up.
 Make sure to bring lots of sunscreen and bug spray!!